LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/cobrowse-for-messaging.md

 * **Two-way interactivity:** User actions are captured and replicated without the need to manually hand over input control.

 <br />

+## Use cases

-**CoBrowse enables agents to assist visitors with complicated online tasks and processes, for example:**
+CoBrowse enables agents to assist visitors with complicated online tasks and processes, for example:

 * Purchasing complex products such as customized travel packages
 * Completing application forms for banking services or insurance